 Private Japanese firms dominate the country's large and competitive downstream sector, as foreign companies have historically faced regulatory restrictions.
 But over the past several years, these regulations have been eased, which has led to increased competition in the petroleum-refining sector.
 Chevron, BP, Shell, and BHP Billiton are among the foreign energy companies involved in providing products and services to the Japanese market as well as being joint venture (JV) partners in many of Japan's overseas projects.

 Domestic exploration and supply

-In 2013, Japan's total oil production was roughly 135,000 bbl/d, of which only 5,000 bbl/d was crude oil.
-The vast majority of Japan's oil supply comes in the form of refinery gain, resulting from the country's large petroleum refining sector.
-Japan has 148 producing oil wells in over 12 fields, according to the OGJ.
+In 2014, Japan's production of petroleum and other liquids was an estimated 136,000 bbl/d, of which only 18,000 bbl/d was from crude oil and natural gas liquids.
+The vast majority of Japan's domestic oil supply comes in the form of refinery gain, resulting from the country's large petroleum refining sector.
+Japan has 148 producing oil wells in more than a dozen fields, according to the OGJ.10

 Overseas exploration and production